 Connections provide access to external networks - the Internet and all others over Ethernet, 3G/4G, ADSL / VDSL, Wi-Fi, VPN.
 Keenetic routers support multiple simultaneous connections (usually called Multi-WAN).
 In such cases, the order in which connections are used determines priorities.
 The highest priority makes the connection the default one.

-TIP: Note: When you turn on the router, the default gateway will be the gateway of the Internet connection with the highest priority.
+TIP: Note: When you turn on the router, the default gateway will be the Internet connection gateway with the highest priority.
 If your Keenetic has multiple connections and the default connection fails, the gateway will be the next priority available connection with Internet access.

 By default, all unregistered devices in the basic 'Home' and 'Guest' segments are bound to the default policy.
-You can also create your own segments, for example, for devices of your children or smart home appliances.
+You can also create your own segments, such as your children's devices or smart home appliances.
 Any connected device can be registered, and then it can be individually bound to the desired connection policy.
 Binding is also done by simply dragging the device or segment onto the policy.

 Let's take an example of a Keenetic router that uses multiple connections to the Internet.
 An ISP provides a default connection over a leased line, and in addition, Keenetic establishes an OpenVPN VPN connection, through which the Internet is also available.
 You need to configure all home devices to connect to the Internet via the primary connection, and a single device (host named OnePlus5T) will use the VPN connection to connect to an external network.